yimuchen/dotfiles/README.md

 pull all the predefined LSP and formatting tools by running the command `:MasonToolsUpdate`.

-For the how the neovim configuration is done, see the documentation in [`nvim/README.md`](nvim) file.
+For how the neovim configuration is done, see the documentation in [`nvim/README.md`](nvim) file.

 [primetut]: https://www.youtube.com/watch?v=w7i4amO_zaE